-Nine rescues that give hope to the boys trapped in Thailand cave
+Nine rescues that give hope to the boys found in Thailand cave

 In October 1987, 18-month-old Jessica McClure fell down a well in her aunt’s back garden.

-She was trapped in an eight-inch well casing 22 feet into the ground.
+She was trapped in an 23cm well casing seven metres into the ground.
 The local fire and police departments devised a plan to drill down parallel to the well and then dig horizontally to it.
 They called in local oil drillers and expected to free Jessica in a matter of minutes.

 Unfortunately their drills were barely able to cut through the rock around the well.
 After six hours they had drilled the shaft.
 It took even longer to drill the connecting tunnel.
 A mining expert arrived and coordinated the rescue.
 The rescuers could hear Jessica singing Winnie the Pooh, confirming she was still alive.

 Fifty-eight hours after she fell in, a paramedic, Robert O’Donnell was able to free her.
 Jessica had to have a toe amputated, due to gangrene caused by loss of circulation.
 She underwent 15 further operations.
 She has no memory of the ordeal.
 This rescue was one of the first times water jet cutting equipment was used.